Historical Photos of English Tudor Being Built

 To the best of my knowledge there was only one previous owner of this English Tudor home prior to it becoming known as the Rogers residence which included the office of Dr. Stanley P. Rogers MD.
 It was purchased in 1965 thus becoming the family home.

-Perhaps you were one of his patients?
+Perhaps you were one of Dr. Rogers patients?
 Or a family friend who would stop by for a visit?
-Regardless, it was a very recognizable home.
+Regardless, it was a very recognizable and beautifully crafted home.

-To say to the extent that both my parents cherished their home is an understatement!
+To say to the extent that my parents cherished their home is an understatement.
+My dad loved his home so he even kept a photo of it is his wallet!

 This style of home may not be to everyone’s liking given the bland, modern boxes that are now being built.
 But thankfully there are those that do.
 Otherwise why would shows like “This Old House” remain on the air for as long as it has and be so highly watched?